rehasantiago/todo-app/README.md

 # Todo App <br/>
 The application has been created with MERN stack.
 It can add, update and delete users.
 Also, each user can add their todos<br/>
+To add todos for a user click on Go to todos<br/>

 ## 1.Schema for the database table <br>
 ![Schema](/images/schema.png)